 Earning cash back

 If you spend a lot on gas each month, you should get a pretty good return from this co-branded store card.
-You’ll get 4 percent cash back on every dollar you spend filling up your tank.
+You’ll get 4 percent cash back on every dollar you spend filling up your tank or charging your electric vehicle.
 It doesn’t matter if you’re braving the lines at Costco’s fuel station or at another qualifying station.
 The only merchants that are excluded are gas stations at another warehouse club, grocery store, superstore or convenience store.
 Gas also has to be used to fill up a car to qualify for the bonus.